Structural Heart Clinic at Providence

 All of the procedures listed above are currently available at the Providence Structural Heart Clinic in Columbia, SC.
 This clinic provides you with a team of interventional cardiologists and cardiothoracic surgeons who work collaboratively to diagnose and treat conditions related to the heart's structure.
 This personalized, coordinated care from a wide field of experts gives you access to a full slate of medical, surgical, and minimally-invasive treatments, from a health system nationally-recognized for quality cardiac care.

 Less than half of all patients that meet the criteria for structural heart disease intervention ever get an evaluation for treatment.
-Please talk to your doctor if you are concerned about the structural integrity of your heart.

 Physicians: click here for more downloadable clinical information about these services.
 To refer a patient to our Structural Heart Clinic, call 803-673-0925 or fax orders to 803-256-5409.